-The turn order for next round is the reverse of the final bids in the Piazza - a reason to think about bidding low, when you generally want to bid high, for the larger contracts.
-And players finally deliver pizzas according to the their contract, observing restrictions of number of pizzas, number of routes and lengths of routes.
+The turn order for next round is the reverse of the final bids in the Piazza a reason to think about bidding low. when you generally want to bid high, for the larger contracts.
+And players finally deliver pizzas according to contract, observing their the restrictions of number of pizzas, number of routes and lengths of routes.
 As always, when all the houses in a square have a pizza on them, the player increases their experience on the corresponding track on their board.
-As city squares have 1-
+As city squares have 13 houses indicated on them, 1-house tiles make it much easier to increase your experience.
+However, each pizza delivered is a point at the end of the game, so 3-house tiles score better.
+Yes, this is another factor to consider when choosing which tiles to take.